 X Xerobit

 Paste JSON, get it formatted and validated instantly.
+Switch to minified output to strip whitespace for production.
 Runs 100% in your browser — your data never hits our servers.
 Shows exact line and column on parse errors.

 Shortcuts: Ctrl/⌘ + Enter format · Ctrl/⌘ + Shift + C copy